 The issue of trust has kind of vanished slowly due to technology allowing for audits and accurate reporting to be in place.

 So what does the future hold?

-Rent reporting is here and if you are just about to get into uni and rent your first accomodation from the university.
+Rent reporting is here and if you are just about to get into university and rent your first accommodation from the university.
 You should consider it.
 Rentroster by Huuti will be knocking at your door asking you to report your rent and begin to build your credit score.

 This will help you avoid the catch 22 scenarios many graduates find themselves in.
 They have got their degree and now it's time to go buy their first car on finance or rent their first property outside of Uni and they cant pas a simple credit check as their credit histories are non existent or they have thin credit files.
 Don't be this person, report your rental payment history now!

 Law is being discussed to make this a legal right of every tenant.We hope this comes in to fruition so younger generations have a fairer playground to start from.